Shahadath-Rifat/AstroVerse/README.md

 ### Hello there

-Unlock the mysteries of the cosmos with AstroInsights - illuminating the wonders of space through captivating articles, stunning visuals, and cosmic revelations.
+Unlock the mysteries of the cosmos with AstroVerse - illuminating the wonders of space through captivating articles, stunning visuals, and cosmic revelations.
 I am excited to share my progress with you and hope you enjoy following along.